johndeighan/old-blog/src/routes/posts/sveltekit-from-scratch/+page.md

 	};
 ```

+But you'll have to use the adapter that you chose above in
+the import statement.

-Install a favicon.ico or favicon.png file
+Install a favicon file
 -----------------------------------------

 Find one, then place it in the `static/` directory.
 The web site
-[here](URL 'https://www.favicon.cc/') will allow you to create a
+[here](https://www.favicon.cc/) will allow you to create a
 custom icon.
+This is not absolutely necessary, but will prevent
+an error message in your browser's console when debugging.
+Note the
+file extension of the favicon - the file is commonly named `favicon.ico`,
+`favicon.png` or `favicon.svg`, but other extensions are possible.

 Create the file `src/app.html`
 ------------------------------